Eccentricities by JVG

 Sodium Hydroxide – 4.25 oz

-This recipe is designed for 7% superfat (lye discount) and 38% water as percent of oil weight.
+This recipe is designed for 7% superfat (lye discount) and 38% water as a percentage of oil weight.
 Be sure to run it through your favorite soap calculator.
-I prefer using soapcalc.net but any other soap calculator will work.
+I prefer using soapcalc.net, but any other soap calculator will work.

-All the oils in the recipe are carefully selected because of the great properties for the skin and because they produce a great, silky soap.
+All the oils in the recipe are carefully selected because of their great properties for the skin and because they produce a great, silky soap.

 Very Basic Cold Process Soap Recipe